Saturday, April 28, 2018

 A garden centre platformer?

-We begin life as a miniature warrior in a spooky forest who battles cute garden gnomes.
-There are other beasts lurking in the woods and castle grounds like skeletons, snakes, headless axemen and ghosts.
-Everything wants you dead, so kill them with your arrows - these will even reach the baddies off-screen which is kinda cool.
+Beginning our life as a miniature warrior, we first explore the spooky forest to battle those cute garden gnomes.
+Other beasts lurk in the woods and castle grounds - skeletons, snakes, headless axemen, and ghosts.
+Everything wants you dead!
+So kill them with your arrows - these will even reach the baddies off-screen, which is kinda cool.

-Fred is a nimble chap with the ability to walk, leap and roll his way through his quest but the controls often got me into trouble.
-Turning around reminded me of Black Lamp feeling quite restrictive and lethargic.
-This cumbersome method of turning around spoils the gameplay somewhat because our ability to react is hampered by its speed.
+Fred is a nimble chap with the ability to walk, leap and roll his way through his quest.
+However, these controls often got me into trouble: turning around reminded me of Black Lamp feeling laborious and lethargic.
+This cumbersome method of turning around spoils the action somewhat because our ability to react is hampered by that speed.

 I absolutely love the details and the murky palette which is perfect for the creepy scenario.

-Check out that headless axeman and the gnome's facial details are truly astounding.
+Check out that headless axeman and the gnome's facial details are astounding.

 Those darn gnomes are a pest even the rude ones lol